Bronze Criteria

 M'Lord

-Dog walks through handler’s legs then sits when they are in position.
-Then repeat this but with a lie down.
+Dog walks through handler’s legs then sits when they are between their legs.
+Once the sit is complete, the dog moves into a Down, still in Middle position.

 Dog must be in front of the handler, both facing the same way.
 Handler cues left and both handler and dog look left.
 Repeat for right.